adefauzan/CTAID/README.md

 # Colonial Tomb Archive ID
-The primary objective is to transform static, historical records into a dynamic, open-access spatial database.
-This allows researchers and the public to visualize the evolution of Tionghoa funerary landscapes, many of which are currently threatened by rapid urbanization and land-use changes.

-📍 GIS-Centric Collaboration
-Using GitHub as a technical infrastructure, this project facilitates a "crowdsourced" approach to heritage science.
-Our workflow focuses on:

-Georeferencing & Digitization: Converting high-resolution Public Domain maps and colonial-era city plans from the KITLV collection into georeferenced raster layers.

-Vector Data Creation: Extracting specific tomb locations and cemetery boundaries to create standardized GeoJSON, KML, and Shapefiles.

-Spatiotemporal Tracking: Comparing historical cartography with modern satellite imagery to monitor the preservation status of these sites over time.

-Version Control for Heritage: Every update to a site’s coordinates or metadata is tracked via Git commits, ensuring a transparent and reproducible record of our mapping progress.
+Project Description
+This repository serves as a decentralized collaborative hub dedicated to the spatial detection and digital documentation of colonial-era Chinese tombs in Indonesia.
+By leveraging Public Domain maps and archival records from the KITLV (Leiden University) collection, this project integrates historical cartography into modern Geographic Information Systems (GIS).
+Our mission is to transform static archival data into dynamic geospatial insights while fostering an open research community.

+📍 Commitment to FAIR Principles
+To ensure the sustainability of digital heritage research, this repository is managed strictly according to FAIR Data standards:

+Findable: All datasets are enriched with standardized metadata and indexed via GitHub to ensure they are discoverable by the global research community.

+Accessible: We utilize open-access source materials from the KITLV public domain, ensuring that data remains free and available without restrictive licensing barriers.

+Interoperable: Spatial data is processed into open formats—such as GeoJSON, CSV, and KML—allowing for seamless integration across various platforms including QGIS, ArcGIS, and web-mapping tools.

+Reusable: Datasets are provided with clear documentation and provenance, enabling future researchers to build upon this work for historical, sociological, or urban planning studies.

+🛡️ Data Ethics & Heritage Safeguarding
+In alignment with digital archaeology ethics, this project adheres to a policy of not disclosing highly specific or high-precision location data for vulnerable sites.
+To prevent potential looting or vandalism, our public datasets focus on macro-scale distribution patterns and spatial analysis rather than providing precise navigational coordinates for sensitive cultural assets.

-📂 Utilizing KITLV Public Domain Data
+📂 KITLV Open Data Utilization
-This project exclusively utilizes KITLV materials that have entered the Public Domain, ensuring that our outputs remain part of the global Open Data movement.
-Key sources include:
+The repository manages assets derived from public domain materials, including:

-Historical Cartography: 19th and 20th-century maps of Batavia, Semarang, and Surabaya.
+Historical Cartography: 19th and 20th-century city plans and cemetery (Sentiong) layouts.

-Topographic Prints: Visual records providing architectural context for "Omega-shaped" and traditional Hokkien tombs.
+Topographic Records: Lithographs and prints providing architectural and landscape contexts.

-Archival Metadata: Machine-readable descriptions used to categorize tombs by era and prominence.

-🛠️ Contributing to Open Heritage
+Open Metadata: Bibliographic records used for the chronological categorization of heritage sites.

+🛠️ Collaborative Contribution
-We invite GIS specialists, historians, and digital humanists to contribute.
-Whether through verifying coordinates, georeferencing new maps, or cleaning metadata, your input helps preserve a crucial part of Indonesia’s multicultural history.
+We invite GIS analysts, historians, and open-data advocates to contribute.
+Collaboration is focused on georeferencing historical maps, standardizing data attributes, and historical verification through transparent Pull Requests.

-“Preserving the past through open collaboration and spatial precision.”
+“Advancing heritage preservation through open collaboration and responsible data stewardship.”